yashgupta417/bank-notes_auth/README.md

 # bank-notes_auth

 Whenever you go to the bank to deposit some cash money, the cashier places banknotes in a machine which tells whether a banknote is real or not.
-This is a classification problem where we will be dealing here.
+This is a classification problem which we will be dealing here.
 We will be given a list of extracted features from the bank note and our task will be to classify it into legal or fraudulent note.

 ## To Run
 To run the model locally, fist clone the repository using following command in your terminal.